- Home

 Many pension savers find that their contributions into their workplace pension scheme are automatically invested into a standard ‘default fund’ unless they’ve chosen a different option.

-This will usually invest in a mixture of assets, with the investment approach changing as you approach retirement.
-For example, you may find you’re mainly invested primarily in shares if you’re a decade or more away from retirement, but a greater proportion of your pot will shift into lower risk investments such as bonds or cash as you approach retirement age to reduce your investment risk.
+This will usually invest in a mixture of assets, with the investment approach changing as you near retirement, using a process known as ‘lifestyling’.
+You can find out more about this in our article What is pension lifestyling?
+For example, you may find you’re mainly invested primarily in shares if you’re a decade or more away from retirement, but a greater proportion of your pot will shift into lower risk investments such as bonds or cash as you get closer to stopping work to reduce your investment risk.
 Find out more in our article Where is my pension invested?

-However, your workplace default fund may not necessarily be the best option for you, depending on your attitude to risk, age, and retirement plans.
+However, your workplace default fund may not necessarily be the best option for you, and the right pension investments for you will depend on your approach to risk, your age, and your retirement goals.
 You may be comfortable taking more risk, particularly if you’re some way off retiring.
-Besides, many people plan to stay invested into retirement in a drawdown plan so are willing to continue accepting a level of risk in the hope they’ll end up with a higher retirement income.
-Read more in our article Five questions to ask about your workplace pension.
+Besides, many people plan to stay invested into retirement using drawdown so are willing to continue accepting a level of risk in the hope they’ll end up with a higher retirement income.
+Read more in our article Approaching retirement?
+Here’s what you can do with your pension.

 Where to seek advice